kasperwelbers/gtdnews/online_appendix/2_preprocessing_and_comparison.md

 In a DTM, terms that have very similar spelling are nonetheless regarded as completely separate columns.
-To some extent, this is accounted for by preprocessing tech“niques such as stemming (applied in our case) or lemmatization.
-For instance, with stemming,”attacking“,”attack" and “attacks” are all transformed to “attack”.
+To some extent, this is accounted for by preprocessing techniques such as stemming (applied in our case) or lemmatization.
+For instance, with stemming, “attacking”, “attack” and “attacks” are all transformed to “attack”.
 However, some words–in particular namems–can have different spellings, such as “Gaddafi” or “Gadhafi”.
 Moreover, some datasets have spelling mistakes.
 In the GTD